What is employee attrition and how to calculate it?

 Toxic company culture

-Nobody wants to work in a company that sabotages morale, does not let them express their thoughts or grow in any possible way.
-This kind of atmosphere will only scare people away, and drive away even the best company’s people.
+Nobody wants to work in a company that sabotages morale and does not let them express their thoughts or grow in any possible way.
+This kind of atmosphere will only scare people away and drive away even the best company’s people.

 You need to focus on a few factors if you want to keep your employees in the company and make positive changes.
 For instance, when calculating your attrition rate you need to keep track of this metric on a monthly basis and be in the know why the percentage has significantly increased or decreased.
 This will help you identify the problem and take the necessary steps to find the solution.
 Also, it is crucial to be aware of the impact employee attrition can have on the company’s budget.
 Plus, apart from the facts and figures, it’s important to take the industry and the current situation into account as well to get the full picture and then act on the findings.